Trial date set for Steve Bannon’s fundraising fraud case - KTVZ

 (CNN) — A New York state judge has set a trial date for Steve Bannon’s fundraising fraud case for May of next year.

-In a brief court hearing Thursday, the judge said Bannon’s trial would begin May 27, 2024 – roughly two months after former President Donald Trump will be on trial before the same judge, Juan Merchan, for charges related to falsifying business records tied to hush money payments.
+In a brief court hearing Thursday, the judge said Bannon’s trial would begin May 27, 2024 – roughly two months after former President Donald Trump will be on trial before the same judge, Juan Merchan, in a separate case related to falsifying business records tied to hush money payments.

 Prosecutors allege Bannon and others defrauded donors in a fundraising effort called “We Build The Wall.”